austinhuang0131/joinmatrix/guide.md

 <br>
 If you have hosting, and have the technical skills required to host an internet-facing program, then you can try setting up your own homeserver[^6].
 The dominant homeserver implementation is [Synapse](https://github.com/matrix-org/synapse/).
 See [installation instructions](https://matrix.org/docs/guides/installing-synapse).
 It may be possible to run a homeserver for free [with Oracle Cloud](https://matrix.org/docs/guides/free-small-matrix-server).

-However, hosting is still unreachable for many.
+However, hosting is still undesirable for many.
 In that case, you can join an existing homeserver by picking one from [our public homeserver list](../servers), or by contacting a friend who hosts one.

 ### Register an account